LNshuti/yc-on-rails/README.md

 3. **Documentation:** Comprehensive documentation of the infrastructure design, application architecture, deployment process, and developer tools.

 4. **Security Audit Report:** A report from a penetration testing exercise against your applications.

-This project will display a broad range of skills, including web application development, infrastructure management, debugging, security management, and improving developer experience and productivity.
-It also incorporates the use of modern tools and technologies like AWS, Docker, Terraform, Ruby on Rails, and React.